dzivkovi/Generative-AI-Mind-Maps/README.md

 ## What You'll Find in This Repository

-Designed to help businesses adopt AI in a practical, efficient, and cost-effective manner, emphasizing a Serverless/Pragmatic Mindset, these Mindmaps will ease your journey through the maze of possibilities when integrating Generative AI into your business.
+Designed to help businesses adopt AI in a practical, efficient, and cost-effective manner, emphasizing a Serverless/Pragmatic Mindset, these Mindmaps will guide you through integrating Generative AI into your business processes.

 ### Basic Generative AI Terminology

-The key terms and concepts in the field of Generative AI:
+Understand the key terms and concepts in the field of Generative AI:

 ![Generative AI Terminology](assets/Generative_AI_Terminology.png)